AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

     - Microsoft&reg; SQL Server JDBC driver 6.2.2.0
     - Microsoft&reg; JDBC Driver 8.x for SQL Server

-  - **Platform Updates for the PDF Generator service**: [!DNL Adobe Experience Manager Forms] on JEE has removed support for the following platforms for PDF Generator and in-general:
+    The release has also removed support for the following platforms for PDF Generator and in-general:
     - Microsoft&reg; Sharepoint 2016
     - Microsoft&reg; Office 2016
     - Microsoft&reg; Office Visio 2016